BorisTheBrave/RuleBook/docs/comparison_to_inform7.md

 ## Before, After, Carry Out, etc

 This library supplies you with the core implementation of a rulebook.
-It does not create a bunch of default rulebooks for you to work with.
+It does **not** create a bunch of default rulebooks for you to work with.
 Inform does this as part of the *Standard Rules*.

 In Inform 7, Before rules are implemented by inserting rules into a `before` rulebook.
-Another rulebook, `action-processing rules` is responsible for calling this.
+Another rulebook, `action processing rules` is responsible for calling this.

 You could approximate Inform's behaviour by creating a similar setup: